-Smyth raised a company at the beginning of the Civil War, which became one of the companies in the all-Irish 24th Pennslyvania Infantry.
+" Smyth " raised a company at the beginning of the Civil War, which became one of the companies in the all-Irish 24th Pennslyvania Infantry.
 However, this regiment only served three months and was disbaned.

-He was soon there after appointed major of the 1st Delaware Infantry, which enlisted for three years.
-Smyth was promoted to lieutenant colonel of the regiment in December 1862 and then colonel in February 1863.
+He was soon there after appointed major of the 1st Delaware Infantry, which enlisted for three years. " Smyth " was promoted to " Lieutenant Colonel " of the regiment in December 1862 and then " Colonel " in February 1863.

-Their next battle was in December at Fredricksburg, and once again the 1st Delaware was ordered to make a suicidal charge, this time against the Confederate position in front of Marye's Heights.
+Their next battle was in December at Fredricksburg, and " once again " the 1st Delaware Infantry was ordered to make a " suicidal charge ", this time against the Confederate position in front of Marye's Heights.
 The unit's formations collapsed before the barrage of fire and, seeking any cover, the men were not able to retreat until nightfall hid them from the view of the Rebel riflemen.

-At the July 1863 Battle of Gettysburg Col. Smyth was the commander of the 2nd Brigade of the 3rd Division of the 2nd Corps.
-The 1st Delaware, being part of Smyth's Brigade, avenged the slaughter at Marye's Heights when they helped to repulse the Rebel charge on the battle's third day in what has become known as " Pickett's Charge ".
+At the July 1863 Battle of Gettysburg " Col. Smyth " was promoted to be the new commander of the 2nd Brigade of the 3rd Division of the 2nd Corps.
+The 1st Delaware Infantry, being part of " Col. Smyth Brigade ", avenged the slaughter at Marye's Heights when they helped to repulse the Rebel charge on the battle's third day in what has become known as " Pickett's Charge ".

 On April 6, 1865 when " Gen. Smyth " made his last entry in his diary he was commanding the 3rd Division of the 2nd Corps.
 His last entry stated:

 The next day he was transported by ambulance to Col. R.P.
 Burke's home, two miles from Burkesville, where he died the next day, April 9, 1865.
 His remains were sent to Wilmington, Delaware, where he was buried in the Wilmington and Brandywine cemetery.

-was the last Union general to die during the Civil War.
+was the last Union general to die during the Civil War !

 Last update: 7/15/2007